ahmad047/CV/README.md

 I am a driven and hardworking individual who is passionate about tech, software engineering and development.
 I am a language agnostic full stack developer proficient in object-oriented programming.
 I can break down and solve problems in an agile way.

 Before joining Makers, I worked as an accountant for 6 years.
-At the point of changing career I was a senior management accountant due to my commitment and efforts to always trying to improve myself.
+At the point of changing careers I was a senior management accountant at one of the largest solar energy providers in Europe.

 # Projects